Criminal Defense: Choosing An Attorney to Defend Your Rights

 A criminal defense lawyer should interview you thoroughly to make sure that he has all of the facts, and knows what to look for in the case against you, and should examine all of the government’s evidence then review it with you.
 Often times the evidence is the deciding factor in whether to proceed to jury trial or to attempt to negotiate a plea agreement.

 A criminal law attorney should always be prepared to discuss the case strategy with you and advise you of the pros and cons of any defense strategy.
 Remember you are the ultimate decision maker in your case.
 However, if your attorney and you can not reach agreement as to strategic decisions, then your lawyer may need to withdraw and allow you to obtain alternate legal counsel – a new attorney.

 Criminal Lawyer in Chattanooga: Wise legal counsel and experienced criminal defense

-Chattanooga’s criminal attorney Jim Purple has more than 31 years experience as a criminal defense lawyer.
+Chattanooga’s criminal attorney Jim Purple has many years experience as a criminal defense lawyer.
 Purple Law Firm’s criminal law defense includes crimes classified as Felonies, DUI, misdemeanors and traffic offenses.
 From lowering bail, to plea bargaining, to obtaining pre trial diversion for eligible criminal defendants, to a criminal jury trial, Chattanooga criminal defense attorney Jim Purple is experienced and will be there for you or your loved one.
 If you are charged with a crime, contact a criminal lawyer from Purple Law Firm in Chattanooga, Tennessee.
-These colors don’t run!

 Plea Bargain or Jury Trial?